khangtruong2252314/Freedom/README.md

 Final Assignment score: 7 / 10 \
-Oh yeah, I knew that if I fix the bugs in those assignments, my score would still be the same :))))
+Oh yeah, I knew that if I had fixed the bugs in those assignments, my score would still be the same :))))

 For more example, refer to <https://github.com/hieukien503/PPL-HK222/tree/main>